haxetink/tink_template/README.md

 ##### Foreach loops

-For compatibility reasons, there's also support for foreach loops, but they are discouraged for the same reasons `with` statements in JavaScript are.
+For compatibility reasons, there's also support for `foreach` loops in `mtt` mode, but they are discouraged for the same reasons `with` statements in JavaScript are.

 #### While loops